sdiehl/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/10-advanced-monads/st.hs"}
 ~~~~

-Using the ST monad we can create a new class of efficient purely functional data structures that use mutable references.
+Using the ST monad we can create a class of efficient purely functional data structures that use mutable references in a referentially transparent way.

 Free Monads
 -----------